-- Identification: the Service Animal should wear a harness, tag, or other gear that readily identifies its working status.
+- Identification: it is strongly suggested the animal wear a harness, tag, or other gear that readily identifies its working status.
 If there is no such precaution, College officials may ask (1) if the animal is required because of a disability and (2) what work or task the animal has been trained to perform.
-In addition, Service Animals must wear an owner identification tag. - Control: it is the responsibility of the Partner and/or Handler to control his or her Service Animal, and the College, its employees and agents are not responsible for the care or supervision of an animal.
-Furthermore, a Service Animal may be excluded from the premises if the Service Animal is out of control and the animal's Partner and/or Handler does not take effective action to control it; or the Service Animal is not housebroken. - Damages: The Partner and/or Handler is financially responsible for the actions of their Service Animal including, but not limited to: bodily injury, house damages, and campus property damages. - Leash and Clean-Up: A Service Animal must be on a leash at all times.
-The Partner and/or Handler must always carry equipment to clean up animal waste when on College property. - License: All Service Animals must meet license requirements of Luzerne County or county of residence and wear those licensing tags.
-Records are maintained by the Disability Services Coordinator and shared with Campus Security.
-It may be shared with Residence Life if necessary. - Health: A Service Animal must be clean and in good health.
+In addition, Service Animals must wear an owner identification tag. - Control: it is the responsibility of the Partner and/or Handler to control their Service Animal, and the College, its employees and agents are not responsible for the care or supervision of an animal.
+If living in a Residence Hall, a carrier must be available for control.
+Furthermore, a Service Animal may be excluded from the premises if the Service Animal is out of control and the animal's Partner and/or Handler does not take effective action to control it; or the Service Animal is not housebroken. - Notice to Faculty: If the Partner or Handler is a student, it is highly recommended the student email current faculty to give notice of the animal's upcoming presence in class.
+This can allow a faculty member to plan accordingly. - Damages: The Partner and/or Handler is financially responsible for the actions of their Service Animal including, but not limited to: bodily injury, Residence Life damages, recovery of an animal, and campus property damages. - Leash and Clean-Up: A Service Animal must always be on a leash in any area outside of an assigned Residence Hall room.
+The Partner and/or Handler must always carry equipment to clean up animal waste when on College property.
+Waste is to be disposed of in outdoor receptacles.
+Please ask a campus official for locations on campus. - County Tags: All Service Animals must meet tag requirements of Luzerne County or county of residence and wear those licensing tags.
+Records are maintained by Residence Life and shared with Campus Security or other departments as necessary. - Health: A Service Animal must be clean and in good health.
 All Service Animals must have all veterinarian recommended vaccinations.
-These records are maintained by the Disability Services Coordinator.
-If the health or hygiene of a Service Animal is not maintained, the Service Animal may be excluded from campus. - Removal from Campus: Animals may not be unattended for more than 8 consecutive hours and must be removed from campus during breaks or other extended periods if the Partner is not on campus.
+These records are maintained by the Residence Life.
+If the health or hygiene of a Service Animal is not maintained, the Service Animal may be excluded from campus. - Removal from Campus: Animals may not be unattended for more than eight consecutive hours and must be removed from campus during breaks or other extended periods if the Partner is not on campus.
+Partners are required to select an emergency contact for the animal, a student or non-student who does not reside in King's College housing.
+In the event of an emergency involving the Partner, the College will notify the emergency contact, who will be required to come to campus to collect the animal within an amount of time determined by the College on the individual circumstance.
+The emergency contact's information will be stored with Residence Life, and any changes should be immediately updated.
+The student will be required to pay if any costs is incurred for care of an animal while the student is off campus.